clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 :-------------------------:|:-------------------------:
 ![title 1](./img/city_benchmark_availability_30.png){width=300px} |  ![title2 ](./img/city_benchmark_price.png){width=300px}

-In term of price and availability, Berin ranks in the average value on the european scale.
+In term of price and availability, Berlin ranks in the average value on the european scale.

 Since may 2016, the renting of full appartments is strictly regulated in Berlin : it requires an authorization from the city Authorities, In 2016, [only 58 authorizations have been delivered by the city for 800 applications](http://www.salon.com/2017/06/30/how-the-berlin-government-could-rein-in-airbnb-and-protect-local-housing_partner/).